dalogue1/PicoDVI-N64_PCB/README.md

 The features include:

-  fits within the N64 without cutting using the 3-d printed adapter usb port works without disconnecting power from the N64. (useful for software updates) works with the full or part flex cables from the n64adv2 open-source project works with a flex cable from HISPEEDIDO on Ali Express ( https://www.aliexpress.us/item/3256805571419579.html?spm=5261.ProductManageOnline.0.0.33212ddbdJ53Tz&gatewayAdapt=glo2usa4itemAdapt ) passes PIF and Reset and hdmi CEC signals to gpio pins via in-line resistors, passes 5V power to the HDMI port and pullup resistors to 5V are added for SCL and SDA. all resistors and resistor networks are large enough for hand-soldering by DIYers,
+    fits within the N64 without cutting using the 3-d printed adapter

+    usb port works without disconnecting power from the N64. (useful for software updates)

+    works with the full or part flex cables from the n64adv2 open-source project

+    works with a flex cable from HISPEEDIDO on Ali Express ( https://www.aliexpress.us/item/3256805571419579.html?spm=5261.ProductManageOnline.0.0.33212ddbdJ53Tz&gatewayAdapt=glo2usa4itemAdapt )

+    passes PIF and Reset and hdmi CEC signals to gpio pins via in-line resistors

+    passes 5V power to the HDMI port and pullup resistors to 5V are added for SCL and SDA

+    all resistors and resistor networks are large enough for hand-soldering by DIYers

 This is created in KiCad 6.0.11 and the project files are included.

 ![PicoDVI-N64_PCB-Front](https://github.com/dalogue1/PicoDVI-N64_PCB/assets/133064876/229bf70d-1fcd-4e96-a488-81059325d73f)